-Our new Music-Worship Leadership degree will be housed in the School of Music and offers a fully-functioning degree in music/worship leadership with a new core of worship-specific courses included.
+Our new Bachelor of Science in Music, Worship Leadership Concentration degree is housed in the School of Music and offers a fully-functioning degree in music/worship leadership with a new core of worship-specific courses included.

 This degree prepares our students with a breadth of information and skills that are applicable to a variety of careers in music and ministry.
 We educate students to enter the vast arena of worship ministry including training in worship technology, rehearsal techniques, production elements, service planning, team-building, varied denominational models, worship theology and philosophy, and church administration.